-but sometimes you might run into stubborn stains where cleaning tiles alone just won't do.
+You can try cleaning your tiles with your routine tile cleaner, But sometimes you may run into stubborn stains where cleaning them alone just won't do.

 Well, You could resort to replacing Ceramic tile or Stone tiles to solve this challenge?
 But replacing the tiles also includes replacing grout.
 So now you'll not only have to locate a tile to match your Natural Stone flooring or Unglazed Ceramic tile, but also have the chore of finding and replacing grout of the same color.

 If you've already cleaned your Natural Stone Flooring or Unglazed Ceramic Tile with your routine tile cleaner, but a few stains still remain.

 The first thing to do is check with a tile supplier for a cleaner designed to remove stains from Natural Stone flooring or Unglazed Ceramic tile.

 No worry for Glazed Ceramic tiles because they don't stain!